What is pay-per-call service?

 Pay-per-call service, offered only using a 900 number, is any service:

-- including the provision of a product, where charges are assessed on the basis of completion of the call; or
+- Including the provision of a product, where charges are assessed on the basis of completion of the call.

 Calls placed using 800 and other prefixes like 888, 877, and 866 are widely understood to be toll-free.
 Such calls, however, can sometimes be connected to a service that will charge you for accessing information.
 If you dial an 800, 888, 877, or 866 number, the information service provider receiving your call cannot connect you automatically to a 900 number service and cannot call you back collect.
 You can only be charged after calling an 800 number for information if:

-- the information service provider's name, business address, and phone number; and
+- The information service provider's name, business address, and phone number.

-- charges for the call will begin at the end of the introductory message; and
+- Charges for the call will begin at the end of the introductory message.

 No written agreement is required for calls to 800 numbers that charge for using devices to provide telecommunications services to persons with hearing or speech disabilities.
 Similarly, no written agreement is required for directory services provided by a telephone company, or for the purchase of goods or services that do not qualify as information services.